tsgates/arch-wiki-markdown/wiki/Firefox.md

 Firefox is usually set to open mailto links with a web application such as Gmail or Yahoo Mail.
 To set your e-mail client in Firefox to use with mailto links, go to Preferences > Applications and modify the action column corresponding to the mailto content type.
-You have set this to the exact location of your e-mail client (e.g. /usr/bin/kmail for Kmail).
+You have to set this to the exact location of your e-mail client (e.g. /usr/bin/kmail for Kmail).